reuschi/smart-photo-frame/README.md

 ## Preparing your mailbox

 To only get those mails downloaded that are intended for the photo frame, you should create a subfolder in your mailbox.
 By default the system awaits the folder name to be **"Smart Photo Frame"**.
 You can change it in the source code as you want.\
-New mails should be moved automatically to this subfolder or sorted out by an inbox rule.
+New mails should be moved automatically to this subfolder or sorted out by an inbox rule.\
+If you want to use a mailbox at Gmail, as I did, you need to adjust the mailbox settings.
+Either you activate the login for unsecure third party apps or you activate the 2FA and register another third party app where you create a new password which you can enter in the configuration of the Picture Frame.

 ## Preparing your Owncloud account